 5. Engage in the Community

 Attending conferences is a great way to expand your skills and network with like-minded people in the community.
-By engaging in the community, attending events, reading articles, and watching presentations, you will identify FOSS voices and industry experts from whom you can learn more.
+By engaging in the community, attending events, reading articles, and watching presentations, you will identify industry experts from whom you can learn more.
 The conferences listed here represent just a few of the many global and local events offering valuable system administration related content.

 - DevOpsDays—These community-driven, local events are for anyone interested in IT improvement.